PyLink/PyLink/README.md

 Support for these IRCds exist, but are not tested as frequently and thoroughly.
 Bugs should be filed if there are any issues, though they may not always be fixed in a timely fashion.

 * [Elemental-IRCd](https://github.com/Elemental-IRCd/elemental-ircd) (6.6.x / git master) - module `ts6`
+    - For KLINE support to work, a `shared{}` block should be added for PyLink on all servers.
 * [InspIRCd](http://www.inspircd.org/) 3.0.x (git master) - module `inspircd`
 * [IRCd-Hybrid](http://www.ircd-hybrid.org/) (8.2.x / svn trunk) - module `hybrid`
-    - Note: for host changing support and optimal functionality, a `service{}` block / U-line should be added for PyLink on every IRCd across your network.
+    - For host changing support and optimal functionality, a `service{}` block / U-line should be added for PyLink on every IRCd across your network.
+    - For KLINE support to work, a `shared{}` block should also be added for PyLink on all servers.
 * [ircd-ratbox](http://www.ratbox.org/) (3.x) - module `ratbox`
-    - Host changing is not supported on ircd-ratbox.
+    - Host changing is not supported.
     - On ircd-ratbox, all known IPs of users will be shown in `/whois`, even if the client is a cloaked relay client: if you're paranoid about this, turn off Relay IP forwarding by setting the `relay_no_ips` option in the ratbox network's `server:` block.
+    - For KLINE support to work, a `shared{}` block should be added for PyLink on all servers.
 * [IRCu](http://coder-com.undernet.org/) (u2.10.12.16+) - module `p10`
     - Host changing is not supported.
 * [juno-ircd](https://github.com/cooper/yiria) (11.x / janet) - module `ts6` (see [configuration example](https://github.com/cooper/juno/blob/master/doc/ts6.md#pylink))